Grounding Light Fixtures: A Comprehensive Guide & Common Mistakes to Avoid

 Turn the circuit breaker back on to restore power.
 Test the light to ensure it’s working properly.
 For extra peace of mind, use a multimeter to check the electrical box and confirm the grounding is functioning correctly.

-For detailed instructions on setting up a fixture, check out our comprehensive guide on installing pendant lights.
+For detailed instructions on setting up a fixture, check out our comprehensive guide on installing a pendant light.
 It covers everything from mounting to wiring, ensuring a safe and secure installation.

 Common Mistakes When Grounding a Light Fixture